HL7/v2-to-fhir/input/includes/segment_mapping.md

 * HL7 v2
    * Sort Order
       * See the [General Guidelines](mapping_guidelines.html#general-format)
+      * When "0" it is to be done for the segment in general.
    * Identifier
       * Contains the formal Segment Name and Field Sequence according to the base standard using "-" as the delimiter.
+      * If it only contains the Segmnet Name, the mapping to the FHIR attribute referenced is done in the absence of a specific v2 field.
    * Name
       * The formal name of the field in the most current published version
    * Data Type